 Growth in mobile digital identity solutions is now forecast to exceed 800% by 2024, as emerging economies in particular turn to mobile by default.
 As a highly regulated industry with a vast network of global partner organisations, operators are uniquely well placed to help build a world in which digital interactions are safer, yet simpler, while privacy is protected as a matter of policy.

-The Identity programme is moving into a new phase of increased focus on Identity as a whole, understanding the role of identity as an enabler for other services and trends, such as decentralised identity, IoT, fraud detection and risk scoring; and drill into the commercial opportunities that identity presents to the operators.
+The Identity team is moving into a new phase of increased focus on Identity as a whole, understanding the role of identity as an enabler for other services and trends, such as decentralised identity, IoT, fraud detection and risk scoring; and drill into the commercial opportunities that identity presents to the operators.

 Find out more about the projects we are working on with participating mobile network operators.